Tuesday, August 30, 2016

 LB: Agustin Aranzabal (Spain)

 From 1993 to 2004, Agustin Aranzabal starred for Real Sociedad.
 He helped the club to finish second during the 2002–03 season.
 He moved to Zaragoza in 2004, but could not find any successes.
 He unretired in 2008, but in early 2010, he retired and joined Kitchee SC from Hong Kong, playing along side Albert Celades.
-At the international level, he had 28 caps and went to the World Cup Finals in 1998 and Euro 2000.
+At the international level, he had 28 caps for Spain, and went to the World Cup Finals in 1998 and Euro 2000.

 CM: Xabi Alonso (Spain)